exercism/powershell/exercises/practice/leap/.approaches/introduction.md

 }
 ```

-For more information, check the [`Boolean logic` approach][approach-boolean-chain].
+For more information, check the [`Boolean` chain approach][approach-boolean-chain].

-## Approach: Using `datetime` object
+## Approach: Using `DateTime` object

 We know for a fact that in a leap year, the second month (February) has 29 days.
-For this approach we leverage this fact along with the cmdlet `Get-Time` to interact with a datetime object.
+For this approach we leverage this fact along with the cmdlet `Get-Date` to interact with a datetime object.

 ```powershell
 function Test-Leap([int] $year) {